Isididae: Recent history of the classification of Isididae

 The Muricellisidinae were removed in this new system, because in 2020, the genus Mucellisis (and thus also the subfamily Muricellisidinae) was found not to exist, given that the only two species it consisted of actually belong to the genera Anthothela (in the family Anthothelidae) and Melitheae (in the family Melithaeidae), and thus were moved to these genera.

 In 2022, the genera Hicksonella and Rumphella, which until then had been included in the family Gorgoniidae in the former order Holaxonia, were moved to Isididae sensu stricto.
 Therefore, the family Isididae (i. e.
 Isididae sensu stricto) currently contains only the genera Isis, Hicksonella and Rumphella.

-The following cladogram is based off a maximum likelihood phylogenetic tree, using samples of Ultra-Conserved Elements (UCE) and Exonloci, from a study by McFadden, Ofwegen, Quattrini (2022), with the taxa historically placed within Isididae being bolded:
+The following cladogram is based on a maximum likelihood phylogenetic tree, using samples of Ultra-Conserved Elements (UCE) and Exonloci, from a study by McFadden, Ofwegen, Quattrini (2022), with the taxa historically placed within Isididae being bolded: